Trauma Response Institute

 Providing education and training opportunities is central to the work of the Trauma Response Institute.
 In response to the growing need for responsible and informed trauma response providers, the TRI offers:

-- Continuing Education (CE) events (not applicable to post graduate certificate yet compliant with professional continuing education requirements), with many of the trauma response services specialty courses offered concurrently as CE events.
-Course schedules (including CE co-occurring opportunities) and registration details will be posted online.
+- Continuing Education (CE) events (not applicable to post-graduate certificate yet compliant with professional continuing education requirements), with many of the trauma response services specialty courses offered concurrently as CE events.
+Course schedules (including CE co-occurring opportunities) and registration details are available online.

 We also invite you to follow us online via Facebook or LinkedIn for ongoing discussions about all things focused on resiliency in the face of difficult challenges.
 We look forward to new possibilities as we partner together no matter what unfolds in our future.